bbauska/zombiePolitics/README.md

 longed standing, handcuffed to the top of a cell door, doused with cold water, raped, and shocked with electrodes boggles the mind.
-These corrupting, degener­ ate, and despicable practices reveal the utter moral depravity underlying the ratio­ nales used to defend torture as a viable war tactic.
+These corrupting, degener­ ate, and despicable practices reveal the utter moral depravity underlying the ratio­ nales used to defend torture as a viable war tactic.</p>

-There is an undeniable pathological outcome when the issue of national secu­ rity becomes more important than the survival of morality itself] resulting in some cases in the deaths of thousands of children-and with little public outrage.
+<p>There is an undeniable pathological outcome when the issue of national secu­
+rity becomes more important than the survival of morality itself] resulting in some cases in the deaths of thousands of children-and with little public outrage.
 For instance, then Secretary of State Madeleine Albright, appearing on the national tele­